 Browser does not support script.

-Geopolitics, Territory and Security is a unique, multidisciplinary programme taught by renowned academic authorities.
-Rooted in geopolitical analysis but includes aspects of international law and international relations theory.
-Makes extensive use of London’s resources for researching historic and contemporary aspects of international boundary questions and territorial disputes.
+Geopolitics, Territory and Security is a unique, multidisciplinary programme taught by renowned academic authorities and leading practitioners.
+Rooted in geopolitical and political geographic analysis (and contextualised within the wider social sciences) and the relevant aspects of international law, this programme focuses upon the territorial component in inter-state relations.
+Makes good use of central London’s resources for researching historic and contemporary aspects of international boundary questions and territorial disputes.

 Application status Open